FlyOver Iceland is one of a number of special feature films that shows at FlyOver Canada in Vancouver. It’s a

 If you visit Reykjavik one day be sure to check out FlyOver Iceland at its Icelandic venue.
 And if you’re in downtown Vancouver between late February and the beginning of May, check out the ride-like experience at FlyOver Canada too!
 The attraction shows films about Canada year-round, and other feature films at other times as well.

 During the FlyOver Iceland film you’ll smile, get sprayed, be awed, smell a volcano and feel like you’re really flying.
 You’ll also experience Iceland like few in the world ever will.

-For tickets and more information see the FlyOver Canada website.
+For full details see the FlyOver Canada website.

 Prices and Times

-Also good to know, if you purchase a dual ticket to see both the FlyOver Iceland show and the regular FlyOver Canada film on the same visit, you’ll save around 15% off the regular individual prices.
+Also good to know, if you purchased a dual ticket to see both the FlyOver Iceland show and the regular FlyOver Canada film on the same visit, you would have saved around 15% off the regular individual prices.

 FlyOver Iceland Video

 To give you an idea of what to expect, below is a promotional video about the Icelandic film.
 As you’ll see, it promises to be just as impressive as FlyOver Canada’s other amazing flying film experiences.

 About FlyOver Canada